Great Dane vs Gordon Setter: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Great Dane and Gordon Setter.
 Great Dane has moderate grooming needs, while Gordon Setter requires high maintenance.
 Professional grooming costs reflect these differences: Great Dane owners typically spend $200-$400 annually on grooming, compared to $400-$800 for Gordon Setter.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners